Workflow-Manager-admin/fairyfinance--magicmetrics-64825-96545db0/fairyfinance_magicmetrics/README.md

-# Lightweight React Template for KAVIA
+# ToothFairy Ledger

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+This project provides a minimal React template with a clean, magical UI and minimal dependencies, themed for the ToothFairy Ledger.

 ## Features